behreajj/AseSlicesTool/README.md

 This is a tool to facilitate editing [9-slices](https://en.wikipedia.org/wiki/9-slice_scaling) within the [Aseprite](https://www.aseprite.org/) pixel art editor.

 **The Aseprite slice feature has been buggy for a long time.
-In general, I discourage using slices; however, some people rely on them.
+In general, I discourage using slices.
+However, some people rely on them.
 Test this script on a sample sprite first.
 Backup any complex projects before including slices and/or using this script.**

+If you are creating a custom [theme](https://aseprite.org/docs/extensions/themes/), and work with the slices that link `theme.xml` and `sheet.png`, beware of using this script's features.

 This script was created with Aseprite version 1.3.5 on Windows 10.
 In the screen shot above, the theme is default dark with 100% UI scaling and 200% screen scaling.
 Due to the size of the dialog, a theme with 100% scaling is recommended.